RezaMokaram/OSLAB/OS8/README.md

 du -sh command shows directory memory usage du -sh ./* command shows us directory memory usage separated
 # Q3
+uptime command shows :
+1-The current system time
+2-The length of time the system has been up
+3-The number of logged-in users
+4-System load averages for the past 1, 5, and 15 minutes
 # Q4